Extensions of tautological rings and motivic structures in the cohomology of $\overline{\mathcal{M}}_{g,n}$: The thirteenth and fifteenth homology of Mbargn

 \begin{lem} Let $\{x, y, 1, \ldots, 12\}$ be a set of $14$ markings.
 The following $6006$ $\omega$-decorated graphs form a basis for $H^{13}(\Mb_{1,14})$.

-In the last grouping above, $i, j,$ or $k$ can equal $y$. \end{lem} \begin{proof} Getzler \cite{Getzler} proved that $\Hom(\lstw, H^{13}(\Mb_{1,14}))$ has dimension $6006$, so it suffices to show that these classes span.
-Modulo classes of the first and second kinds above, the last three kinds are pulled back from an $\Mb_{1,12}$.
-Thus, using the relations on $H^{13}(\Mb_{1,12})$ we can ensure a fixed marking among those $12$ is on the genus $0$ vertex. \end{proof}
+In the last grouping above, $i, j,$ or $k$ can equal $y$. \end{lem} \begin{proof} Getzler \cite{Getzler} proved that $H^{13}(\Mb_{1,14})^{\semis}=6006\,\lstw$, so it suffices to show that the images of these maps span.
+Modulo classes of the first and second kinds above, the last three kinds are pulled back from $\Mb_{1,12}$.
+Thus, using the relations on $H^{13}(\Mb_{1,12})$ we can ensure that a fixed marking among those $12$ is on the genus $0$ vertex. \end{proof}

 \begin{lem} The following $264$ $\omega$-decorated graphs form a basis for $H^{13}(\Mb_{2,12})$.